Elizabethan Religious Settlement: Puritanism

-Aftermath
+Legacy

 In 1603, the King of Scotland inherited the English crown as James I. The Church of Scotland was even more strongly Reformed, having a presbyterian polity and John Knox's liturgy, the Book of Common Order.
 James was himself a moderate Calvinist, and the Puritans hoped the King would move the English Church in the Scottish direction.
 James, however, did the opposite, forcing the Scottish Church to accept bishops and the Five Articles of Perth, all attempts to make it as similar as possible to the English Church.

 At the start of his reign, Puritans presented the Millenary Petition to the King.
-This petition for church reform was referred to the Hampton Court Conference of 1604, which agreed to produce a new version of the Book of Common Prayer that incorporated a few changes requested by the Puritans.
+This petition for church reform was referred to the Hampton Court Conference of 1604, which agreed to produce a new prayer book, the 1604 Book of Common Prayer, that incorporated a few changes requested by the Puritans.
 The most important outcome of the Conference, however, was the decision to produce a new translation of the Bible, the 1611 King James Version.
 While a disappointment for Puritans, the provisions were aimed at satisfying moderate Puritans and isolating them from their more radical counterparts.

 The Church of England's dominant theology was still Calvinism, but a group of theologians associated with Bishop Lancelot Andrewes disagreed with many aspects of the Reformed tradition, especially its teaching on predestination.
 Like the Puritans, Andrewes engaged in his own brand of nonconformity.
 In his private chapel, he added ceremonies and formulas not authorised in the prayer book, such as burning incense.
 James I tried to balance the Puritan forces within his church with followers of Andrewes, promoting many of them at the end of his reign.
 This group was led by Richard Neile of Durham and became known as the Durham House group.
 They looked to the Church Fathers rather than the Reformers and preferred using the more traditional 1549 prayer book.
 Due to their belief in free will, this new faction is known as the Arminian party, but their high church orientation was more controversial.

 During the reign of Charles I, the Arminians were ascendant and closely associated with William Laud, Archbishop of Canterbury (1633–1645).
 Laud and his followers believed the Reformation had gone too far and launched a "'Beauty of Holiness' counter-revolution, wishing to restore what they saw as lost majesty in worship and lost dignity for the sacerdotal priesthood."
 Laudianism, however, was unpopular with both Puritans and Prayer Book Protestants, who viewed the high church innovations as undermining forms of worship they had grown attached to.
 The English Civil War resulted in the overthrow of Charles I, and a Puritan dominated Parliament began to dismantle the Elizabethan Settlement.
 Episcopacy was replaced with a semi-presbyterian system.
 In 1645, the prayer book was made illegal and replaced by the Directory for Public Worship.
 The Directory was not a liturgical book but only a set of directions and outlines for services.